Most People Never Recover a Fair Amount in Personal Injury Litigation

 Sometimes There Just Isn’t Enough Insurance Coverage

 Sometimes a person has a catastrophic injury, liability is admitted, and the insurance company is willing to pay.
 Even when this true, there may not be enough money to go around.
 This most often happens when an at-fault party has no insurance or minimal insurance coverage.
-For example, a family had $1 million in medical bills after a motorcycle wreck in Georgia, but the at-fault party was uninsured and had no assets.
-Fortunately, the family had purchased $50,000 in uninsured motorist coverage for this exact situation.
+For example, a family recently had $1 million in medical bills after a motorcycle wreck in Georgia, but the at-fault party was uninsured and had no assets.
+The family was lucky to have $50,000 in uninsured motorist coverage for this exact situation.
 The insurance company, USAA, immediately agreed to pay the full policy limits.
-Sometimes there is additional insurance coverage, but not in this case.
-There just wasn’t any more money available.
 Even though ALL of the available money is recovered, it did almost nothing to help the family financially.
-Unfortunately, every attorney has similar stories.
+Every attorney has similar stories and you probably know people with similar experiences in your own life.

 But What About Those Large Jury Verdicts?